SaifSyed08/protected-lands-app/README.md

 ## Overview

-A central challenge in scientific inference is constructing meaningful comparisons.

-When evaluating whether protected status improves ecological outcomes, observed differences between two locations may be driven by underlying environmental conditions rather than protection itself.
-Comparing a temperate forest to a desert, for example, reveals little about the effect of conservation policy because the ecosystems are fundamentally different.
+For any scientific study, it is important to control for confounding variables.
+When evaluating whether protected status improves ecological outcomes, comparing two environmentally different locations can lead to misleading conclusions.

-To address this problem, our research sought to identify ecologically comparable protected lands that could serve as meaningful controls when assessing ecological health indicators.
+To address this challenge, our research sought to match any location to the most ecologically similar protected land based on climate and environmental characteristics.
+By identifying appropriate ecological analogs, we could create more meaningful comparisons when assessing whether protected areas exhibit statistically significant differences in indicators such as vegetation health, productivity, temperature, and evapotranspiration.

 I developed the Protected Lands App to automate this process.
-Given any geographic location, the system identifies the most environmentally similar protected land and generates multi-year satellite-data comparisons between them.
+The platform retrieves climate and elevation characteristics for a user-provided location, normalizes those variables using z-scores, and identifies the most similar protected land using nearest-neighbor search.
+It then automatically generates multi-year satellite-data comparisons to support downstream statistical analysis.

 ## Framing the Problem